hardcamls/zprize/ntt-results.md

 Here are the available resources on the FPGA.
 Note that as we are building on top of a Vitis platform, it imposes a non-trivial fixed-cost that we don't control.
-The number is reported as "fixed" in the post_route_utilization.rpt
+The number is reported as "fixed" in the post_route_utilisation.rpt

 | Resource  | Available on FPGA | Used by Vitis Platform |
 |-----------|-------------------|------------------------|